50 Days of International Film screened at the Cinema Odeon.

 Tomorrow (Nov.
 24), Focus on, a new section of Art on Film will debut

-(6 pm)spotlighting the cinema of Isaac Julien, who will be present.
+(6 pm), spotlighting the cinema of Isaac Julien, who will be present.

 Above is a shot from one of the works that will be screened: Baltimore (2003).